-- 1. Within 10 school days of being notified of the outcome of the informal complaint the complainant must put their complaint in writing by completing the Complaint Form (appendix B) and sending it to the Headteacher of the school. - 2.
-Within 2 school days of receipt of the Complaint form the school will acknowledge the complaint and invite the complainant to a meeting with the Headteacher to discuss the issue. - The meeting will take place within 10 school days of the complaint form being received.
+Within 10 school days of being notified of the outcome of the informal complaint - the complainant must put their complaint in writing by completing the Complaint Form (appendix B) and sending it to the Headteacher of the school.

+- 2. Within 2 school days of receipt of the Complaint form the school will acknowledge the complaint and invite the complainant to a meeting with the Headteacher to discuss the issue.
+The meeting will take place within 10 school days of the complaint form being received.
 If the meeting cannot take place within 10 school days for any reason, then the complainant will be advised of the reasons why, and when the meeting will in take place instead. - 3.
-Prior to the meeting the Headteacher will investigate the complaint. - 4.
+Prior to the meeting - the Headteacher will investigate the complaint. - 4.
 Within 5 school days after the meeting the Headteacher will confirm to the complainant in writing how the complaint has been resolved including any action the school, pupil or complainant will take as a result of the meeting.
 The complainant and the Headteacher can agree a longer timescale for the provision of the decision in writing if the circumstances make it necessary.

-If the complaint is about the Headteacher then the complaint will be referred to the Trust Leads and references above to Headteacher will be taken to refer to the Trust Leads or their delegated representative e.g. Chair of the LGB.
+If the complaint is about the Headteacher then the complaint will be referred to the Chair of the LGB and references above to Headteacher will be taken to refer to the Chair of the LGB.

-If a complaint is about the Chair of the LGB then the complaint will be referred to the Trust Leads and references above to Headteacher will be taken to refer to the Trust Leads.
+If a complaint is about the Chair of the LGB then the complaint will be referred to the CEO and references above to Headteacher will be taken to refer to the CEO.